Dfelix02/Netflox/README.md

 # Welcome!

-This is (as you could tell by the name) a Netflix clone build using React.
+This is (as you could tell by the name) a Netflix clone built using React.

 There is not much to say the page is basically the front page of netflix.